Timeline of Cassini–Huygens: Primary mission (2004–2008)

 2 July 2004 – Cassini's first flyby of Titan was executed and first close up pictures were sent back to Earth.
 Due to the planning of the initial orbit, Cassini was passing over the south pole of the moon and from a larger distance than in later flybys.
-However, during a press conference on 3 June, mission scientist presented pictures that are already forcing them to rethink previous theories.
+Regardless, during a press conference on 3 June, mission scientists presented pictures that were already causing them to rethink previous theories.
 It now seems that the darker and brighter albedo features on the surface do represent different materials.
 But in contrast to expectation, the icy regions seem to be darker than the areas where other (possibly organic) matter is mixed in with the ice.

 16 August 2004 – Mission scientists announce the discovery of two new moons of Saturn, and with it the successful start of one of the programs of Cassini: Locating small and yet unknown moons.
 Later named "Methone" (S/2004 S 1) and "Pallene" (S/2004 S 2), these objects are small compared to other moons and they orbit between Mimas and Enceladus.

 23 August 2004 – At a distance of 9 million kilometers from Saturn, the last major firing of the main engine took place to adjust the next closest approach and avoid the particles in the ring system.
 The 51 minute burn increased the velocity of the probe by 325 meters per second, moving the orbital periapsis point about 300,000 km farther away from Saturn than its smallest distance during SOI.
 At the same time, the new course will bring Cassini very close to Titan on its next flyby.

-14 September 2004 – Final checkout of the Huygens lander was completed successfully.
-The separation of the probe stays scheduled for 25 December, with the landing anticipated on 14 January 2005.
+14 September 2004 – Final checks of the Huygens lander were completed successfully.

 26 October 2004 – The second flyby of Titan (called "Titan-A") was successfully executed.
 Data started to arrive at the JPL mission center at 01:30 UTC, 27 October, and included the highest resolution pictures ever taken of the surface of that moon.
-Also, first high-resolution infra-red spectra and pictures were taken from the atmosphere and surface.
+Additionally, first high-resolution infra-red spectra and pictures were taken from the atmosphere and surface.
 The spacecraft successfully skimmed the hazy, smoggy atmosphere of Titan, coming within 1,176 kilometers of Titan's surface.
 The flyby was the closest that any spacecraft has ever come to Titan.
 The pictures, spectra, and radar data revealed a complex, puzzling surface.
-Analysis of all data is on-going.
 The only glitch during the "Titan-A" event involved the CIRS instrument.
 During playback, the instrument team observed corrupted data.
 A decision was made to power the instrument off to reboot it.
-CIRS was powered back on within 24 hours and is currently in its nominal state.
+CIRS was powered back on within 24 hours and returned to its nominal state.

-23 November 2004 – The last in-flight checkout of the Huygens probe before separation was completed successfully.
-All systems are ready for an on-time deployment of the probe.
+23 November 2004 – The last in-flight checks of the Huygens probe before separation were completed successfully.

-13 December 2004 – The "Titan-B" flyby was executed successfully and the collected data are analyzed by mission scientists.
+13 December 2004 – The "Titan-B" flyby was executed successfully.